Fires on Crete

 Never throw burning cigarettes carelessly anywhere.

-Do not leave garbage in forests as it can ignite.
+Do not leave rubbish in forests as it can ignite.

 If you see a fire, you should immediately call the Greek fire brigade switchboard (telephone number 199) and report the exact location of your position and that of the fire.
 The type of burning vegetation and the direction in which the fire is spreading (wind direction) should be indicated.
 The call should not be terminated until all essential information has arrived clearly.